Loading Library Hours...

 Established in 1959, the School of Life Sciences includes the departments of Botany, Entomology, Microbiology, Physiology, and Zoology.
 Previously, these departments comprised the Division of Biological Sciences (1934-58) and the School of Natural History.
 Because of the interdisciplinary nature of these departments, and their close relationship with each other, records documenting Botany, Entomology, Microbiology, Physiology and Biophysics, and Zoology are listed together here.

-The University Archives has additional administrative records relating to the School of Life Sciences.
+The University Archives has additional administrative records relating to the School of Life Sciences in our holdings database.

 Botany

-A complete list of the Department of Plant Biology records series is available in the Archives database
+A complete listing of record series of the Department of Plant Biology can be found in our holdings database.

 • Departmental Correspondence (Record Series 15/4/1): contains Botany Professor Thomas J. Burrill’s correspondence with presidents, deans, faculty, faculty at other universities, the superintendent of buildings and the registrar concerning botany; bacteriology; vegetable physiology; organic evolution; plants; botanical laboratory; herbarium; bacteriological examination of Illinois River waters; and other subjects